Skip to content

 The potential for landsliding (slope instability) to be a hazard assessed using 1:50,000 scale digital maps of superficial and bedrock deposits, combined with information from the BGS National Landslide Database and scientific and engineering reports.

-B - Very low Slope instability problems are not likely to occur but consideration to potential problems of adjacent areas impacting on the site should always be considered.
+B - Very low Slope instability problems are unlikely to be present.

 Data source: British Geological Survey